How To Engineer Your Layoff eBOOK

 Thanks For Your Purchase!

 Engineering your layoff takes time and planning.
-There is no magic bullet, but there is this incredible resource to help you walk away with an important financial safety net.
+There is no magic bullet.
+However, there is this incredible resource to help you walk away with an important financial safety net.
 Success requires action.
 Once you are armed with knowledge, everything becomes that much easier.

-PS: After your purchase, don’t forget to keep in touch by signing up for my e-mail list.
+PS: After your purchase, don’t forget to keep in touch by signing up for my free weekly newsletter.
 You’ll get all my latest posts on investing, career advice, financial freedom, and more for free.
-And if you have your own platform and would like to be an affiliate, you can sign up here.
+And if you have your own platform and would like to be an affiliate partner, you can sign up here.